FriendsOfSwitcher/plugin-tutorial/README.md

 ## How difficult is creating a plugin?

-For most games, you don't need any programming experience to create a plugin (see #codeless-plugin).
+For most games, you don't need any programming experience to create a plugin (see #codeless-plugins).
 Creating a plugin could take less than 20 minutes, and it can then be made available for the whole community to use!

 ## Introduction to plugins